-Today, technology has driven the evolution of perimeter security beyond walls, drawbridges and fencing into smart systems that no one from the past could have ever imagined.
-These smart solutions, such as video intercom systems, provide safe entry while also creating an easy, effective way to monitor building entry.
+Today, technology has driven the evolution of perimeter security beyond walls, drawbridges and moats into smart systems that no one from the past could have ever imagined.
+These smart solutions, such as video intercom systems, provide entry management control while also creating an easy, effective way to monitor building entry events.
 And video monitoring allows property managers to oversee access for multiple properties remotely—a vast improvement over watchtowers that required in-person monitoring 24/7.
 Of course, an increase in building monitoring also means increased safety.

 Picture this: You are off-site when you get a notification that a serviceperson needs to enter your building.
-Instead of dropping everything and zipping over to let them in—or worse, having to reschedule—with the click of a button, you can grant entry, no problem.
-This kind of web-based access control software makes it easy to oversee multiple properties.
+Instead of dropping everything and zipping over to let them in — or worse, having to reschedule — with the click of a button, you can grant entry, no problem.
+This kind of web-based entry management software makes it easy to oversee multiple properties.

 Smart access controls like the myQ Community app come with perks for residents, too.
 Not only do smart community access systems boost resident safety and building security, but cloud-based software also gives residents control over their own deliveries and visitors when they’re not home.
-If a resident is at work, for instance, they can still buzz in a dogwalker to let Spot out on a mid-afternoon stroll or set up a recurring guest pass that allows entry without buzzing up or keeping track of a spare key.
+If a resident is at work, for instance, they can still let their dogwalker in so Spot can go out.
+Residents can also manage package deliveries, set up a recurring guest pass for parents or friends and let service people in that allows entry without buzzing up or keeping track of a spare key.

 Despite these advances, smart access control technology isn’t done evolving.
 The smart systems of today are laying the groundwork for two key access control trends: touchless technology and automation.